xivanalysis/xivanalysis/src/parser/jobs/drg/modules/notes.md

 - [x] Chaos Thrust uptime and clipping (Debuffs.js)

 ### Rotation
-- [ ] Adhering to the standard 11-GCD rotation
+- [-] Adhering to the standard 11-GCD rotation (This has been removed.)